hulloitskai/docker-infra/README.md

 1. Run `make mch-create` to create a Docker Machine corresponding to `grapevine`.
 You only have to do this step once.
-2. Run `. machine.env.sh` to load the environment variables corresponding to this Docker Machine into the current shell. _This step has to be run every time you want to access the remote Docker daemon._
+2. Run `. machine.env.sh` to load the environment variables corresponding to this Docker Machine into the current shell. _This will persist for the lifetime of the shell, and has to be re-done when starting a new shell._
-3. When you are done with deploying to the remote Docker daemon, switch back to the local daemon by running `. unmachine.env.sh`.
+3. When you are done with deploying to the remote Docker daemon, switch back to the local daemon on the current shell by running `. unmachine.env.sh`.

 ### Deploying